 Undoubtedly, the digital technology provides a number of features common to all the traditional media of producing images, showing a reality very different from the revolutionary concept that might at first appear.
-Nonetheless although its existence is based on proposals made by other arts, the fact remains that its nature separates them radically from all them, attending this way to a reinterpretation of traditional art forms.
+Nonetheless being its existence based on proposals made by other arts, the fact remains that its nature separates them radically from all of them, attending this way to a reinterpretation of traditional art forms.

-Art is the result of a creative, original and unique process in which the artist is closely related to different materials and media.
+Art is the result of a creative, original and unique process where the artist is closely related to different materials and media.
 Digitally created works are part of a broad artistic medium range.
-However, the meeting between the artist and his digital tool does not guarantee the end result of the work without a prior knowledge of the classical drawing and painting techniques.
+However, the meeting between the artist and his digital tool does not guarantee the final result of the work without a prior knowledge of the classical drawing and painting techniques.

 New technologies have significantly modified the way we produce images and communicate them.
-However, the pursued scientific objective remains the same, capture the essence and diversity of a wide, unique and ever changing world.
+However, the scientific purpose remains the same, grasping to the millimetre the fullness and diversity of a unique and ever changing world.

-However it was not until well into the nineteenth century when it starts to highlight the scenario where design the guidelines of a new modern iconography.
-In this context, the photomechanical process (photoengraving and phototypography) will take over from the lithography and will consolidate as a fine method of reproduction in botanical illustration.
+However it was not until well into the nineteenth century that it started to highlight the scenario where to design the guidelines of a new modern iconography.
+In this context, the photomechanical process (photoengraving and phototypography) will take over from the lithography and will consolidate as a method of reproduction in botanical illustration.

-But in the late nineteenth century photography shall break into the iconographic panorama changing categorically the link between man and his visuals, setting a turning point in the relationship between image and science.
-Photography allowed, for the first time, to remove the human hand in the visual representation of reality.
+But in the late nineteenth century photography shall break into the iconographic panorama changing the link between man and their visuals dramatically, setting a turning point in the relationship between image and science.
+Photography allowed, for the first time, to remove human hand in the visual representation of reality.
 But as Monique Sicard would say in 1991 in her book Images d'un autre monde.
 The photographie scientifique:

 "The emerging photography was the expression